dhis2/dhis2-releases/releases/2.33/README.md

 ## Data model

+- Property `programScope` of object `TrackedEntityAttribute` is removed.
+Correspondingly column `programscope` of table `trackedentityattribute` is removed.
 - Column `tracedentityattributeid` of table `program_attributes` is made non-null.
 - Column `programstageid` of table `programstagedataelement` is made non-null.